Marilyn Szalay: Quote

-“I am floored by the depth of form she achieves in charcoal, and love that her figures are larger than life size.
+Szalay's art style has been praised by curators: “I am floored by the depth of form she achieves in charcoal, and love that her figures are larger than life size.
 Using only shades of gray, she models a face to come all the way out beyond the picture plane.
 And then she continues the construction and places a beautifully sculpted three-dimensional nose to sit on it.”